comprna/SUPPA/README.md

 - **-i** | **--ioe-file**: input file with the definition of the events and corresponding transcripts

 - **-f** | **--total-filter**: Minimum total expression of the transcripts involved in the event.
-If used, it will filter out the events that do not reach this total expression value for the transcripts defining the event (the denominator of the PSI calculation) (default = no-filter is applied).
+If used, it will filter out the events that do not reach this total expression value for the transcripts defining the event (the denominator of the PSI calculation) (default = no filter is applied).

 - **-o** | **--output-file**: output file name